-How can you distinguish a magnet from an non-magnetized metal bar of the same size challenge 39 s and material, using no external means?
+How can you distinguish a magnet from an non-magnetized metal bar of the same size Challenge 39 s and material, using no external means?

 In the basement of a house there are three switches that control three light bulbs in the first floor.
 You are in the basement and are allowed to go to the first floor only once.
-How Challenge 40 s do you find out which switch controls which bulb?
+How do you find out which switch controls which bulb?